GetTerminus/terminus-ui/README.md

 not production ready!

 1. [Semantic Release][semantic_release] looks at all commits since the last tag on master
-1. Based on those commits it will bump the version number appropriately
+1. Based on those commits it will [bump the version number appropriately][semver]
-1. A changelog is generated in the release notes on Github
+1. A changelog is generated in the release notes on [Github][ui-github]
-1. The new version is published to NPM
+1. The new version is published to [NPM][ui-npm]

 ### Code Comments